rsram27/coletadadosprev/README.md

 ## Development
 Created for testing Azure Functions integration with Azure SQL Database and OpenWeatherMap API.

+## Functionality
+This Azure Function App performs the following tasks:
+1. Fetches weather data for a list of predefined cities from the OpenWeatherMap API.
+2. Logs the weather data.
+3. Stores the weather data in an Azure SQL Database.

 ## Author : Ronaldo Ramires
 Created on: January 4, 2024